angielsteele/visitliverpool3/README.md

 ### Visitor goals

-The aim for this site is to help visitors decide if they would like to visit Merseyside before making the trip.
+The aim for this site is an information guide about some of the areas in Merseyside.
+It is aiming to help visitors decide if they would like to visit Merseyside before making the trip.
 Therefore, the target audience is:

 - People who are undecided about whether they would like to visit the area.

 - People who may not have been to Merseyside before.

-- People who are keen to see what an area has to offer before making a journey.
+- People who are keen to see what the area has to offer before making a journey.

 - People who would like to win a trip to the area.